Introduction to Conditional Numerical Reproducibility (CNR)

 This inconsistency in results due to order-of-operations is precisely what the new functions are designed to address.

-The application related factors that affect the order of floating-point operations within a single executable program include code-path selection based on run-time processor dispatching, data array alignment, variation in number of threads, threaded algorithms and internal floating-point control settings.
-Most of these factors can be controlled by the user by properly controlling the number of threads, floating point settings and taking steps to align memory when it is allocated.
-On the other hand run-time dispatching and certain threaded algorithms have not allowed users to make changes that can ensure the same order of operations from run to run.
+The application related factors that affect the order of floating-point operations within a single executable program include code-path selection based on run-time processor dispatching, data array alignment, variation in number of threads, threaded algorithms, and internal floating-point control settings.
+The user can control most of these factors by properly controlling the number of threads, floating point settings and taking steps to align memory when allocated.
+On the other hand, run-time dispatching and certain threaded algorithms have not allowed users to make changes to ensure the same order of operations from run to run.

 Make sure your application uses a fixed number of threads and call